-The banking sector has changed in response to the increased availability of financial services.
+The banking sector in the United States has changed in response to the increased availability of financial services.
 Today, both domestic and foreign financial entities enjoy the benefits of increased consumer accessibility.
 While this has grown profits and activity substantially, it’s also increased industry competition.
 Also, increased digital and online data have increased the risks of cyber-attack and fraud.
 Both factors have prompted financial regulatory entities to ramp up industry standards, forcing financial service providers to upgrade their operations.
 In combination, these forces and changes have made for a more complicated financial sector for banks.

 Banks today not only have to face these challenges head-on, but they have to find an edge in the industry to get ahead.
 With a customer-centric business model, financial institutions can do both.